Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths

 The abundances of metals in the ISM is expected to affect the \cii\ emission.
 In their study of low-metallicity dwarf galaxies, D14 compared total (IR$+$UV) SFRs to SFRs derived using the best-fit $\Lcii-{\rm SFR}$ relation to their entire sample.
-They found an increase in the SFR$_{\rm{IR+UV}}$/SFR$_{{\rm C\textsc{ii}}}$ fraction, corresponding to weaker \cii emission, towards lower metallicities.
+They found an increase in the SFR$_{\rm{IR+UV}}$/SFR$_{{\rm C\textsc{ii}}}$ fraction, corresponding to weaker \cii emission, toward lower metallicities.
 In Fig.\ \ref{cii_zm} we show ${\rm SFR/\Lcii}$ as a function of $Z_{\rm [O/H]}$ ($=12+\log {\rm [O/H]}$) for our simulated galaxies as well as for the dwarf galaxy sample of D14.
 As D14 points out, $Z_{\rm [O/H]}$ does not take into account potential deficits of carbon relative to the [O/H] abundance, potentially obscuring any potential correlation between \cii luminosity and actual carbon abundance.
-In Fig.\ \ref{cii_zm} we therefore also plot ${\rm SFR/\Lcii}$ as a function of $Z_{\rm [C/H]}$ ($=12+\log {\rm [C/H]}$).
-No trend in ${\rm SFR/\Lcii}$ is seen for our model galaxies.
-This is not surprising, since they span a limited range in $Z_{\rm [O/H]}$ ($8.03-8.96$) and, as we saw in Section \ref{subsection:integrated-CII-SFR-relation}, form a tight ($0.1\,{\rm dex}$) ${\rm \cii-SFR}$ relation.
+In Fig.\ \ref{cii_zm} we therefore also plot ${\rm SFR/\Lcii}$ as a function of $Z_{\rm [C/H]}$ ($=12+\log {\rm [C/H]}$) for our simulated galaxies.
+Arguably, our simulated galaxies exhibit a weak trend in ${\rm SFR/\Lcii}$ with metallicity (in particular for [C/H]).
+Certainly, there is a very good overall agreement with the findings of D14.
+The lack of a strong trend within our simulation sample is not suprising, however, since our galaxies span a limited range in metallicity ($Z_{\rm [O/H]} = 8.03-8.96$) and, as we saw in Section \ref{subsection:integrated-CII-SFR-relation}, form a tight $L_{\rm CII}-{\rm SFR}$ relation.